 Iceland - Day 26 : The return journey

-The no sleeping rule was annoying but at least I had a few hours of rest.
+The no sleeping rule was annoying but at least I had got a few hours of rest.
 Just 5,5 more hours before my flight would leave.
-I wondered what would be done with the incheck ladies once they got older, every single one of them was below 35.
+I wondered what would be done with the ladies working behind the check-in desk once they got older, every single one of them was below 35.
 It was probably better not to ask.
 The check-in lady that helped me was super grumpy, I think because I showed up 3 seconds after the she opened her desk.
 Luckily everything went well and I made it through customs.
-I had put my backpack in its rain cover to protect it during transport, it had gotten damaged more during the flight here than in the entire 3 weeks of hiking.
+I had put my backpack in its rain cover to protect it during transport, it had gotten damaged more during the flight out than during my entire 3 weeks of hiking.

 They looked at it and one of them opened the fuel tank.
 Immediately at bunch of water squirted out onto the floor.
 The second man asked if the first needed some help, but by now he had smelled it wasn't fuel.
 I was allowed to pack everything again and leave.
 My bag, including stove, would go onto the airplane.
 Probably it wasn't the a great idea to bring it, but on the other had I had now saved 100 euros on a new stove by just 5 minutes of cleaning and talking.
 It was nice that the officers had contacted me within half an hour.
 On the way out I still didn't know what had happened to my luggage 24 hours after checking in.
-Here and in Hamburg all flights also had been on-time, while in Amsterdam half of the flights had been delayed.
-Now I didn't have to worry about anything anymore, I just needed to be at the gate on time.
+Now I didn't have to worry about anything anymore, I just needed to be at the right gate at the right time.